What is Quality 4.0?

 - New Modes of Production: 3D printing, nanotechnology, and gene editing (CRISPR) are poised to change the nature and means of production in several industries.
 Technologies for enhancing human performance (e.g. exoskeletons, brain-computer interfaces, and even autonomous vehicles) will also open up new mechanisms for innovation in production.
 (Roco & Bainbridge (2002) describe many of these, and their prescience is remarkable.)
 New technologies like blockchain have the potential to change the nature of production as well, by challenging ingrained perceptions of trust, control, consensus, and value.

-If the first industrial revolution was characterized by steam-powered machines, the second was characterized by electricity and assembly lines.
-Innovations in computing and industrial automation defined the third industrial revolution.
-The fourth industrial revolution is one of intelligence: smart, hyperconnected cyber-physical systems in environments where humans and machines cooperate to achieved shared goals, and use data to generate value.
+The fourth industrial revolution is one of intelligence: smart, hyperconnected cyber-physical systems that help humans and machines cooperate to achieved shared goals, and use data to generate value.

 - Affordable Sensors and Actuators